Deer in Virginia

 Native Americans in Virginia relied upon deer for meat and skins.
 Antlers and bones were manufactured into tools, and sinew was used to bind objects together.
 Skins were used for clothing and bedding, but not for cladding the exterior of houses known as yi-hakins in Tidewater.
 Native Americans in Virginia used reeds and bark rather than skins for making houses.
 Only the Plains Indians relied upon skins, since there were so few trees on the Great Plains.

-Deer were hunteed throughout the year, sometimes by driving then onto a narrow neck of land where they could not escape.
+Deer were hunted throughout the year, sometimes by driving then onto a narrow neck of land where they could not escape.
 The deer thrived in savannah-like habitats which the Native Americans created through intentional burning.
 The hunting pressure was light, except near the towns.
 Hunting parties sortied into the forests away from the population centers, and members of different tribes must have encountered each other regularly on such deer hunts.

 Native Americans used deer skins for clothing and bedding, and covered the exterior of their houses with reeds and bark